 In order to preserve cash, the Company made arrangements with its directors and officers to receive a portion of their cash compensation in the form of either Restricted Share Units ("RSUs") or Deferred Share Units ("DSUs").
-The deferred compensation liability was recognized as the value of accrued and approved compensation.
-The Company issued RSUs and DSUs for the settlement of approved deferred compensation of \$551,484.
-The remaining balance of \$291,565, represents an estimated accrual for deferred compensation that will be approved and settled in the future.
+The deferred compensation liability is the value of accrued compensation that will be settled with the issuance of either RSUs or DSUs.
+The Company issued in aggregate 965,370 RSUs and DSUs for the settlement of approved deferred compensation of \$880,665.
+The remaining balance of \$117,406 represents an estimated accrual for deferred compensation that will be approved and settled in the future.
 Upon settlement, the outstanding liability is reclassified to contributed surplus.
 The vesting provisions, expiry date and the number of RSUs and DSUs to be issued remain subject to further determination of the Compensation Committee and shall be formally granted upon such determination.